Bureyz/databricks-de-associate-training/notebooks/AGENDA.md

-Dzień 1 – Data Engineering for Machine Learning (pigułka)
-•	Wprowadzenie do platformy Databricks: przegląd architektury Lakehouse, workspace, klastry, notebooki, DBFS.
-•	Ingest i podstawowe transformacje:
+1.Introduction to the Databricks platform: overview of Lakehouse architecture, workspace, clusters, notebooks, DBFS.

+2. Ingest and basic transformations:

-•	Tworzenie DataFrame’ów w SQL i PySpark; operacje select, filter, join, groupBy.
+  - Creating DataFrames in SQL and PySpark; select, filter, join, groupBy operations.

-•	Ładowanie danych z różnych formatów (CSV, JSON, Parquet) oraz zapis/odczyt tabel Delta.
+  - Loading data from CSV, JSON, Parquet formats and reading/writing Delta tables.

-•	Zarządzanie schematem, ACID, time travel, MERGE, UPDATE i DELETE w Delta Lake.
+  - Schema management, ACID, time travel, MERGE, UPDATE, DELETE in Delta Lake.

-•	Strumieniowe i incrementalne ładowanie danych:
-•	Wprowadzenie do Auto Loader i cloudFiles do automatycznego wykrywania nowych plików i przetwarzania ich dokładnie raz.
-•	Porównanie trybów „trigger once” i „continuous”; obsługa schema evolution i wielu formatów plików.
+3. Streaming and incremental data loading:

+  - Introduction to Auto Loader and cloudFiles for automatic detection of new files and exactly-once processing.

+  - Comparison of "trigger once" and "continuous" modes; schema evolution handling and multiple file formats.

-•	Structured Streaming: readStream / writeStream, checkpointing i fault tolerance.
+  - Structured Streaming: readStream / writeStream, checkpointing, fault tolerance.

-•	Architektura Medallion i Lakeflow:
-•	Omówienie koncepcji warstw Bronze, Silver, Gold i ich zastosowania w przygotowaniu danych.
-•	Praca z Lakeflow – deklaratywne definiowanie tabel i widoków, tworzenie pipeline’u w GUI, ustalanie harmonogramów, oczekiwań jakości danych, monitoring i lineage.
+4.Medallion architecture and Delta Live Tables:

+  - Concept of Bronze, Silver, Gold layers and their application in data preparation.

+  - Working with Delta Live Tables – declarative table/view definitions, pipeline creation in GUI, scheduling, data quality expectations, monitoring, and lineage.

-•	Łączenie DLT z Auto Loader i Structured Streaming w jednym przepływie.
+  - Combining DLT with Auto Loader and Structured Streaming in one flow.

-•	Orkiestracja zadań i governance:
-•	Użycie Databricks Workflows do tworzenia zadań i multi task jobów.
-•	Podstawy zarządzania dostępem i katalogiem danych w Unity Catalog.
-- row lever security and data masking
-•	Dobre praktyki wersjonowania kodu (Repos) i monitorowania wydajności (Spark UI).
+5.Orchestration and governance:

+  - Using Databricks Workflows for jobs and multitask jobs.

+  - Basics of access management and Unity Catalog.

+  - Best practices for code versioning (Repos) and performance monitoring (Spark UI).